ivbakula/uart2-serdev/README.md

 # UART2
-- simple slave character device on uart2 for raspberry pi 4B
+- Simple slave character device on uart2 for raspberry pi 4B
-- the device is defined in device tree.
+- The device is defined in the device tree.
 For some odd reason it doesn't work when defined in device tree overlay
 - The device driver is built upon serdev bus and currently supports just writing to the device.